Tuesday, November 7, 2023

 9:30 am – 3 pm EST

 Exhibition Galleries; Scheuer Auditorium

 Consider how art can be used to address challenging issues such as antisemitism, racism, and other forms of prejudice and bias.
-In this full-day workshop, educators will hear from an expert in the field and engage in discussions around works of art by Trenton Doyle Hancock, Kehinde Wiley, and more.
+In this full day workshop, educators will hear from Magda Teter, Shvidler Chair in Judaic Studies and Professor of History at Fordham University and author of Blood Libel: On the Trail of an Antisemitic Myth and Christian Supremacy: Reckoning with the Roots of Antisemitism and Racism.
+Engage in discussions around works of art by Trenton Doyle Hancock, Kehinde Wiley, and more.
 Participants will also respond to contemporary issues through art and writing activities.

 Light breakfast and pizza lunch will be served.